Nootropics Expert

 Methylene Blue helps Bipolar Disorder

 Patients took a dose (Lamictal and either 195 mg or 15 mg of Methylene Blue) for three months.
-Then switched to the other dose for 3 months.
+Then proceeded to reduce Methylene Blue dosage for an extended period of 3 months.
 The team found that bipolar participants had reduced depression and anxiety when taking the higher dose of Methylene Blue compared to when they were on the lower dose.

 Several Bipolar Disorder patients in the study chose to continue using Methylene Blue after the study concluded.[xx]